hoangvanphi2004/DNP/README.md

 }
 ```

-After the process is done, remember to run this command to turn off the system
+After the process is done, remember to run this command to turn off the system:

 ```bash
 docker compose down